9 Ways to Grow a Customer Service Mindset in a Team

 #3 Emphasize the value of customer feedback

-While no one enjoys listening to the client’s frustration and complaints about a product, make sure customer service reps know that there’s another side to the story.
-By taking even negative feedback into account, they have a chance to make things right.
+While no one enjoys listening to the client’s frustration and complaints about a product, make sure agents know that there’s another side to the story.
+By taking even negative feedback from customers into account, they have a chance to make things right.

 A customer service mentality can’t be formed without valuable clients’ reviews.
 Support reps should take advantage of both positive and negative feedback and provide empathy and commitment.
-Collect customers’ ideas and reviews and analyze them together with customer support reps.
-They should have an opportunity to know what clients think about their service in order to develop a behavioral model.
+Collect customers’ ideas and online reviews and analyze them together with customer support reps.
+They should have an opportunity to know what clients think about their level of service to develop a behavioral model.
 If they’re instructed properly, the chances are that they will be prepared for what comes their way.

 #4 Set an example